Medea Benjamin: Protest actions

 On July 21, 2016, Benjamin heckled Donald Trump's acceptance speech at the Republican National Convention with a sign that read "Build bridges not walls".

+She joined other activists on the 2024 Gaza freedom flotilla.

 Organization efforts

 Labor rights and corporate responsibility

 During the 1990s, Benjamin focused on countering what she believed was unfair trade as promoted by the World Trade Organization.
 She participated in an anti-sweatshop movement, initiating campaigns against Nike and clothing companies such as the GAP.
 In 1999, Benjamin helped expose the problem of indentured servitude among garment workers in the United States territory of Saipan (the Marianas Islands), which led to a billion-dollar lawsuit against 17 United States retailers.
 In 1999, she produced the documentary Sweating for a T-Shirt about the sweatshop industry.

 During the World Trade Organization meeting in Seattle in December 1999, Benjamin's organization, Global Exchange, helped organize the 1999 Seattle WTO protests.

 In 2000, she helped a campaign to pressure Starbucks to carry fair trade coffee in all their cafes.
 In October 2000, Starbucks introduced whole bean Fair Trade Certified coffee at more than 2,300 stores.

 For 2001, Benjamin focused on California's energy crisis, assisting low-income ratepayers and small businesses.
 She headed a coalition of consumer, environmental, union and business leaders working for clean and affordable power under public control.

 In September 2003, Benjamin was in Cancún, Mexico challenging the policies of the World Trade Organization (WTO) and in November, she was in Miami protesting the proposed Free Trade Area of the Americas (FTAA) while trying to bring attention to global peace and economic justice movements.

 After several fact-finding visits to China, Benjamin co-sponsored with the International Labor Rights Fund an initiative to improve the labor and environmental practices of United States multinationals in China.
 The ensuring Human Rights Principles for US Businesses in China have been endorsed by major companies such as Cisco, Intel, Reebok, Levi Strauss and Mattel.